ycdxsb/PocOrExp_in_Github/2020/README.md

 - [https://github.com/farazsth98/freebsd-dirent-info-leak-bugs](https://github.com/farazsth98/freebsd-dirent-info-leak-bugs) :  ![starts](https://img.shields.io/github/stars/farazsth98/freebsd-dirent-info-leak-bugs.svg) ![forks](https://img.shields.io/github/forks/farazsth98/freebsd-dirent-info-leak-bugs.svg)

 ## CVE-2020-25557
- In CMSuno 1.6.2, an attacker can inject malicious PHP code as a &quot;username&quot; while changing his/her username &amp; password.
+ In CMSuno 1.6.2, an attacker can inject malicious PHP code as a "username" while changing his/her username & password.
 After that, when attacker logs in to the application, attacker's code will be run.
 As a result of this vulnerability, authenticated user can run command on the server.